eugenpirogoff/pirogoff.me/content/posts/2018-lovebox-v2.md

 +++
-title = "Lovebox version 1"
+title = "Lovebox"
-date = "2018-07-01"
+date = "2018-06-29"
 menu = "main"
 +++

-The Lovebox project was created as a gimmick for our wedding.
+The Lovebox project was created as a tool for our wedding.
 We wanted some kind of possibility to capture and keep some moments in a photo while giving it also back to our guests at the wedding.
 We decided to build a DIY photo box that made photos and had the capability to print them too.
 That is how the idea was born.

 The first version of Lovebox was made with Processing on the Java VM/Linux OS running on a Raspberry Pi with camera and printer attached over USB 2.0.
 The GPIO of the Raspberry Pi was used as event triggers for camera capturing and printing of the photo.

 The low processing power and the low I/O throughput made it very slow to operate.